 Antipsychotic Drugs, Metabolic Syndrome and Diabetes

-Read why some atypical antipsychotic drugs can induce weight gain quickly and lead to development of metabolic syndrome.
+Read why some atypical antipsychotic drugs can induce weight gain quickly and lead to the development of metabolic syndrome.

-When the second generation antipsychotics (SGAs), the atypical antipsychotics, hit the market in the 90s, enthusiasm was high because they carried a low risk of motor difficulty side-effects (tardive dyskinesia).
+When the second-generation antipsychotics (SGAs), the atypical antipsychotics, hit the market in the 90s, enthusiasm was high because they carried a low risk of motor difficulty side-effects (tardive dyskinesia).
 But as Dr. Wilson says in the quote above, these SGAs came with an unexpected problem: excessive weight gain around the stomach.
-Though weight gain is certainly a side effect of first generation antipsychotic drugs such as Thorazine, atypical antipsychotic medication induced weight gain is very different as it happens quickly, goes straight to the stomach, often without a person changing their diet or exercise level.

 Research eventually showed that this weight gain is directly related to insulin resistance.
-This specific insulin related stomach fat leads to a myriad of risks for those who take the drugs including:
+This specific insulin-related stomach fat leads to a myriad of risks for those who take the drugs including:

 - heart disease